 - Mirror Your Interior Design Theme Outdoors: If you have a color story and design theme throughout the interior of your home – say a nautical theme paired with a navy and white color story that boasts pops of bright orange – you’ll want to carry those same colors and theme outdoors to create a seamless flow between spaces.
-On one hand, it will make your outdoor living space feel connected to the indoors and on the other, it won’t clash from a color or design perspective when one looks out the window at your outdoor living space.
+On one hand, it will make your outdoor living space feel connected to the indoors, and on the other, it won’t clash from a color or design perspective when you look out the window at your outdoor living space.

-- Use Window Treatments to “Frame” Your Backdrop: Framing your windows with long curtains hung slightly above the trim and extending all the way to the floor not only softens the room and adds an air of romanticism, but it also draws the eye to the window and – more importantly – the scenery beyond the window.
-This virtually makes your backyard a “work of art” that you, your family and your guests can enjoy year-round.
-Other possibilities include plantation shutters with large louvers to let in more light and optimize the view and shades that can be drawn open on particularly beautiful days.
+- Use Window Treatments to “Frame” Your Backdrop: Framing your windows with long curtains hung slightly above the trim and extending all the way to the floor not only softens the room and adds an air of romanticism, but also draws the eye to the window and, more importantly, the scenery beyond the window.
+This virtually makes your backyard a “work of art” that you, your family, and your guests can enjoy year-round.
+Other possibilities include plantation shutters with large louvers to let in more light and optimize the view, in addition to shades that can be drawn open on particularly beautiful days.

 If you’d rather start fresh instead of trying to convert your current home to an indoor-outdoor oasis, Paran Homes welcomes the chance to build your next home – complete with a focus on outdoor living spaces.
-Many of our homes come with options to extend, cover and screen-in the patio.
-One of our most popular options is our Game Day Patio – which features a covered outdoor living space that comes complete with hearth and pre-wiring for a TV.
-It’s the ideal spot for watching your favorite sports – like college football or major league baseball – while enjoying some fresh air with friends and family members.
-To learn more about Paran Homes, our communities throughout the Southeast and our floor plans that offer the Game Day Patio option, please visit us online at www.paranhomes.com.
-For future tips, news about up-and-coming communities and more, be sure to bookmark our blog!
+Many of our homes come with options to extend, cover, and screen in the patio.
+One of our most popular options is our Game Day Patio, featuring a covered outdoor living space complete with a hearth and pre-wiring for a TV.
+It’s the ideal spot for watching your favorite sports, like college football or major league baseball, while enjoying some fresh air with friends and family members.
+To learn more about Paran Homes, including our communities throughout the Southeast and our floor plans that offer the Game Day Patio option, please visit us online at www.paranhomes.com.
+For future tips, news about up-and-coming communities, and more, be sure to bookmark our blog!